b-45/Visive/README.md

 Landing page for email marketing.
 Promotion of afrobeats events globally.
+Visit website at visiveent.com.